You’ve probably heard or have been instructed to close escrow at the end of the month as opposed to mid-month or early on in the month.

 However, if you close on say June 30th, and pay only one day of prepaid interest, your first mortgage payment will be due August 1st as well, so that first mortgage payment will be fast approaching.

-While you’ll pay less interest, your mortgage payment will be fast approaching.
+While you’ll pay less interest at closing, your mortgage payment will be just a month away.
 Enter “time value of money.”

 One final thing to note that you may not have considered is that most closings occur at month-end, meaning it’s always a frantic time for title and escrow companies.